thibaultduponchelle/archives/problems.md

 ### ATHREEF
 - Alien::HIDAPI -> depends on LibUSB that failed
-- Alien::LibUSB -> Can't locate Alien/libudev.pm in @INC (you may need to install the Alien::libudev module) prereq missing
+- Alien::LibUSB -> Can't locate Alien/libudev.pm in @INC (you may need to install the Alien::libudev module) prereq missing -> Alien::libudev is not a prereq because not available on all platforms, I need to investigate

 ### CBUREL
 - Alien::QtSmoke -> Fetch problem Fetch failed!
 HTTP response: 500 Internal Server Error [500 Can't connect to ftp.gtlib.cc.gatech.edu:80 (Name or service not known)] at Makefile.PL line 43.